 Favorite children’s books: The Westing Game (Ellen Raskin), From the Mixed-Up Files of Mrs. Basil E. Frankweiler (E.L.
 Konigsburg), Bridge to Terabithia (Katherine Paterson)

 Diane Parnes, Director, Hawaii

-Diane joined Book Trust in December 2013 and directs the Maui and Oahu regional Boards in fundraising efforts for the state of Hawaii.
+Diane joined Book Trust in the fall of 2013 and directs the Maui and Oahu regional Boards in fundraising efforts for the state of Hawaii.
 Her 27 year career spans the private, public and government sectors and she has served as a strategic social impact advisor, a family foundation executive, a corporate grantmaker, a nonprofit Executive Director and Development Director.
 In a volunteer capacity, Diane has served on a variety of nonprofit grantmaking and nonprofit Boards.
 She has a Bachelor’s of Music & Business Degree from University of the Pacific (California) plus certifications in fundraising, corporate grantmaking, multigenerational philanthropy consulting and nonprofit Board governance.